 Exercise can improve your physical and emotional health.

 - It improves your heart fitness.

 - It can help you get to and stay at a healthy weight.

 - It can help lower anxiety and depression.

 - It helps you feel better about yourself.

 In the long run, we know that getting regular physical activity plays a role in helping to lower the risk of some cancers, as well as having other health benefits.

 Can I lower my risk of the cancer growing or coming back?

-Most people want to know if there are specific lifestyle changes they can make to reduce their risk of cancer growing or coming back.
-Unfortunately, for most cancers there is little solid evidence to guide people.
+Most people want to know if there are lifestyle changes they can make to reduce the risk of their cancer growing or coming back.
+Unfortunately, for most cancers there isn’t much solid evidence to guide people.
 This doesn’t mean that nothing will help – it’s just that for the most part this is an area that hasn’t been well studied.
 Most studies have looked at lifestyle changes as ways of preventing cancer in the first place, not slowing it down or keeping it from coming back.

-At this time, not enough is known about bladder cancer to say for sure if there are things you can do that will be helpful.
-Studies are now looking to see if certain vitamins, minerals, supplements, or medicines might lower the risk of bladder cancer returning (see “What’s new in bladder cancer research and treatment?”).
+Not enough is known about bladder cancer to say for sure if there are things you can do that will be helpful.
+But because bladder cancer often comes back or new bladder cancers develop, this is an active area of study.
+Clinical trials are now looking to see if certain vitamins, minerals, supplements, or medicines might lower the risk of bladder cancer returning (see “What’s new in bladder cancer research and treatment?”).
 Healthy behaviors such as not smoking, eating well, and staying at a healthy weight may help, but no one knows for sure.
-But we do know that these types of changes can have good effects on your health that can extend beyond your risk of cancer.
+But we do know that these types of changes can have healthy effects that can extend beyond your risk of cancer.